With 'son of a bitch' comments, Trump tried to divide NFL and its players

 The Trump presidency is a test.
 Institutions like the courts, the news media and the business community have all been tested.
 Now it's the NFL and the NBA's turn.

-The president is embracing an "us versus them" conflict involving politics, patriotism and popular American pasttimes.
+The president is embracing an "us versus them" conflict involving politics, patriotism and popular American pastimes.
 And there is an unmistakable racial element at play, since he is targeting prominent black players.

 On Friday night, seemingly out of nowhere, President Trump criticized the National Football League broadly and athletes who kneel during the national anthem specifically.
 Analysts are now predicting further on-the-field protests at games.